 The Elextra’s drive system is said to be capable of independently adjusting power to its front and rear motors to boost agility and traction.
 The car is also said to be capable of eking out 373 miles to one charge, ranking it alongside the Mission E’s predicted range.

-Computer generated images of the Elextra's design have been now been produced, showing its steeply angled bonnet with slim headlights, a wide shoulderline and elongated roofline.
+New images of the Elextra design have been released, showing its steeply angled bonnet with slim headlights, a wide shoulderline and elongated roofline.
 At the back, a V-shaped wing hangs off the roof and extends to the sides of the car.

 The Elextra project is being used to showcase new technology from several brands, but Palm couldn't reveal which companies and what new systems are included at this stage.
 "This isn't just another electric car project," he emphasised.